Kan-T-IT/geonode-documentation/usage/managing_documents/document_metadata.rst

       *Document Basic Metadata*

-  Once all the fields are filled, click on the blue button :guilabel:`Next >>` in the bottom right corner of the page.
+  Once all the fields are filled, click on the button :guilabel:`Next >>` in the bottom right corner of the page.

 2. On the **Location and Licenses** page, the following information should be filled: